hobinjk/asyncify/README.md

 # Asyncify

 JSCodeshift tool to transform promises to async/await.
-Currently only targets mocha/jest test functions that have easy-to-transform promise chains.
+Currently only verified to sort-of-work on mocha/jest test functions that have easy-to-transform promise chains.

 ## Usage
 ```shell